 Well, whoever said "you can't eat bacon all the time," I am about to prove you wrong!

 To me, bacon may very well be the perfect food.
 It is salty.
 It is sweet.
 It is easy to prepare and now, you can have it for dessert too!
 I created this recipe after eating breakfast at a rather swanky restaurant in Los Angeles.
 As I was dining, the incredible bacon I was being served decided to swim into the pure maple syrup this place served with their homemade buttermilk biscuits.
-So being the rebel that I am, I slathered the entire strip of bacon in the syrup and proceeded to plunge the whole damn thing into my mouth.
+So being the retributive human that I am, I slathered the entire strip of bacon in the syrup and proceeded to plunge the whole damn thing into my mouth.
 For the first time in my life (at least in public), I had a tongue orgasm!
 Bacon in maple syrup, what else could be better?
 Hmmm, maybe just incorporating those two flavors into some homemade rich vanilla ice cream!

 This ice cream will be unlike anything you have tried before.
 The texture will be rather satiny due to the inclusion of the fat from the bacon.
-You will taste a slight smokiness, a quaint natural sweetness from the pure maple syrup and the ever-so-humble hint of vanilla.
+You will taste a slight smokiness, a diminutive natural sweetness from the pure maple syrup and the ever-so-humble hint of vanilla.
 Before you serve it, you can top this little touch of culinary heaven with some finely chopped toasted pecans.

 Now I know what some of you are thinking.
 This is a dieter's worst nightmare.
 No, that would be Oprah schlepping some diet book.
 This is simply nirvana.
 Look, you only live once, enjoy it, dammit!

 Ingredients needed to make Applewood Smoked Bacon and Maple Ice Cream (makes 5 cups):

 - 2 cups heavy cream, very cold